 Becoming a Section 8 Landlord

 Becoming a Section 8 landlord is easy.
-If you have or will have an available unit, visit the THA Landlord Page to add your listing to the available listings page.
-This information will be added to the appropriate bedroom size list.
+If you have or will have an available unit, call 850-385-6126 to have the receptionist add your listing to the available listings page.
+Your property listing will be added to the appropriate bedroom size list.
 The list is then made available to all Section 8 Voucher holders.
 If interested, the prospective tenants will contact you.
 There is no charge to advertise your unit with the Section 8 program.

 Once your property is rented (either to a Section 8 family or to a non-Section 8 family); please contact our office so we can remove it from the list.

 Screening of Section 8 tenants is the responsibility of the owner.
 The owner may use whatever screening procedures (reference check, credit check, etc.) that he/she normally uses.
-If known, THA will provide you with the names and phone numbers of the tenant's two most recent landlords.
+If requested, THA may provide you with the names and addresses of the tenant's two most recent landlords.

 If you agree to lease your unit to a Section 8 tenant, your unit must pass the Housing Quality Standards inspection.